hkaraoguz/soma/README.md

-SOMA
+SOMa
 ====

-Semantic Object Map (SOMA) package.
-SOMA can include objects, regions of interest (ROI) and trajectories.
-It is based on Mongodb for storing high-level data obtained from perceptual pipeline of a robot.
-The extracted data could be stored along with spatial and temporal information which can be later used for building high-level queries with spatio-temporal constraints.
+Semantic Object Map (SOMa) package.
+SOMa is a framework designed for storing perceptual information at different abstraction levels.
+SOMa can store objects, regions of interest (ROI) and trajectories.
+The framework is based on ROS and MongoDB.
+The extracted data is stored with spatial and temporal information.
+As such it can be later queried with combination of spatio-temporal constraints.

 Prerequisites